Vsevolod-Shustov/react-native-website/docs/intro-react.md

 };
 ```

 > See the `<>` and `</>` above?
 These bits of JSX are [fragments](https://react.dev/reference/react/Fragment).
-Adjacent JSX elements must be wrapped in an enclosing tag.
-Fragments let you do that without nesting an extra, unnecessary wrapping element like `View`.
+[React component must return a single root element.](https://react.dev/learn/writing-markup-with-jsx#1-return-a-single-root-element) Fragments let you do that without nesting an extra, unnecessary wrapping element like `View`.

 ---